zhouchengming99/ros2/README.rst

 Goals
 -----

-* Support specifying ROS messages, services (and actions) using a subset of the [Interface Defintion Language](https://www.omg.org/spec/IDL/About-IDL/) in `.idl` files
+* Support specifying ROS messages, services (and actions) using a subset of the `Interface Defintion Language <https://www.omg.org/spec/IDL/About-IDL/>`_ in `.idl` files

   * Utilize format features

     * Group constants into enums
     * Annotations:

       * Comment
       * Unit
       * Range (?)

   * Reference constant from other `.idl` files as default value
   * Determine need for Connext/OpenSplice-specific `.idl` files

 * Continue to support the existing feature set of `.msg` and `.srv` files
 * Provide a script to convert `.msg` / `.srv` (/ `.action`) files to `.idl`
 * Determine types and their mapping into each language

   * Unicode support

+    * Ensure that this is feasible with member-based access and doesn't require method-based access (http://design.ros2.org/articles/serialization.html#member-based-vs-method-based-access)

   * Efficient handling of binary data (e.g. the image messsage)

 * Distinguish a "strict" (default?) mode where ROS conventions apply vs. a "relaxed" mode where the user can diverge from those (?)

 * Support evolution of message definitions (?)